leafsphp/docs/src/docs/migration/leafapi.md

----
-title: "Migration Guide"
----

 # Introduction

 ::: info
-New to Leaf PHP?
-Check out our [Essentials Guide](/docs/introduction/) to get started.
+Leaf 3 is not yet available with Leaf 3.
+This means that you need to add Leaf 3 to your project manually.
 :::

-This guide is primarily for users with prior Leaf 2 experience who want to learn about the new features and changes in Leaf 3. **This is not something you have to read from top to bottom before trying out Leaf 3.** While it looks like a lot has changed, a lot of what you know and love about Leaf is still the same; but we wanted to be as thorough as possible and provide detailed explanations and examples for every documented change.
+This guide is primarily for Leaf API users with prior Leaf 2 experience who want to learn about the new features and changes in Leaf 3.

 - [Quickstart](#quickstart)
 - [Breaking Changes](#breaking-changes)